-We did a gardening theme in our preschool for the months of April and May.
+We did a preschool gardening theme for the months of April and May in our homeschool preschool.
 I love doing unit studies and since we were planting our own little container garden, I figured a study focused on gardening would be perfect.

 I always start out our unit studies by finding books at the library that fit into the theme.
 Reading aloud with your preschoolers is critical, and I honestly believe if you do nothing else, read to them!
 They soak up so much just by listening to you read aloud some wonderful books.